 - Minimally invasive glaucoma surgery (MIGS)

 - Cyclodestructive procedures

-In addition, you develop proficiency in complex cataract surgery in glaucoma patients, including small pupils, zonular dehiscence, post-trabeculectomy and combined surgeries.
+In addition, you develop proficiency in complex cataract surgery in patients with glaucoma, including small pupils, zonular dehiscence, post-trabeculectomy and combined surgeries.

-As part of Mayo Clinic's large tertiary referral ophthalmology group, you also gain extensive experience with complex glaucomas that require co-management with other subspecialties.
+As part of Mayo Clinic's large tertiary referral ophthalmology group, you also gain extensive experience with complex glaucoma cases that require co-management with other subspecialties.
 These include:

 - Uveitic and steroid-induced glaucoma

 - Neovascular glaucoma

 During the Glaucoma Fellowship, you have the opportunity to conduct and participate in cutting-edge research, including clinical trials, clinical outcomes and epidemiology, aqueous humor dynamics, and the development of novel diagnostic instruments.